-Also, on 30 January 2020 the government presented in parliament Draft Law 11/XIV, transposing Directive (EU) 2018/822 of 25 May (DAC6), which introduces a set of rules on the automatic exchange of tax information for certain transactions and structures (known as 'mechanisms').
+Also, on 21 July 2020, Law 26/2020 transposed Directive (EU) 2018/822 of 25 May (DAC6) into Portuguese law, thus introducing a set of rules on the automatic exchange of tax information for certain transactions and structures (known as 'mechanisms').
+According to DAC6, intermediaries established in the EU are obliged to report cross-border arrangements.
+However, Law 26/2020 went further and has extended the reporting obligation to domestic mechanisms.

 This regime will impact real estate investment structures and establishes a new obligation to report to the Portuguese tax authorities potentially aggressive tax planning arrangements, which are defined in broad terms and include arrangements that do not necessarily have a tax advantage as one of their main benefits.